 I’ve been using the Seirus Combo Clava for several years now and it’s a must-have garment whenever I venture above treeline in winter.
 It works well for me and I recommend trying it out if you’re looking for a simple and affordable solution to the “face protection” problem.
 Highly recommended.

 Of course, you don’t have to be above treeline to need a balaclava and it’s common to see them worn by skiers, snowmobilers, and other winter sports enthusiasts.
-How do you know if you need a balaclava and full face protection?
-If you’re a hiker, reading a NOAA point weather forecast is your best bet since it will give you a surprisingly accurate idea of what the wind speeds are for your location.
-It’s very difficult to feel when frostbite or frost nip is affecting you until after the damage has been done, so it pays to be a bit cautious.
+How do you know if you need a balaclava and full-face protection?
+If you’re a hiker, reading an NOAA point weather forecast is your best bet since it will give you a surprisingly accurate idea of what the wind speeds are for your location.
+It’s very difficult to feel when frostbite or frostnip is affecting you until after the damage has been done, so it pays to be a bit cautious.

 If you’ve never seen this well-known chart from the National Weather Service, it’s worth a quick study.
 It shows how quickly you can expect to get frostbite given different air temperatures and wind speeds.
 For example, if it’s zero degrees outside and the wind is blowing at 20 miles per hour, it will feel as if the temperature is -22 degrees (called windchill) and you can expect to get frost-bitten in 30 minutes if you’re hands, face, or other patches of skin are not covered up.